Please upgrade your browser.

 Please scroll down to register!

 Do you want to experience nature with fresh eyes?
-Do you want to notice, understand, and remember more of the vibrant world around you?
-This fun class will teach you the tools used by greatest naturalists of all time.
+Would you like to notice, understand, and remember more of the vibrant world around you?
+This class will teach you the tools used by greatest naturalists of all time.
 Using pencils, ink, and watercolors, we will create sketches and take notes of our encounters with the fascinating biodiversity of the Laguna de Santa Rosa.
-In this class, we will assemble the most powerful tool-kits for learning about nature.
-Following in the footsteps of Audobon, Humboldt, and Darwin, we will re-unite art and science in a creative synthesis that is fun, functional, and aesthetically engaging.
+In this class, we will assemble the most powerful toolkits for learning about nature.
+Following in the footsteps of Audubon, Humboldt, and Darwin, we will synthesize art and science in a fun, functional, and aesthetically engaging way.
 By the end of the class you will have sharper eyes, better nature awareness, and a beautiful journal documenting your experience.
-You will also posses the tools and mindset necessary to pursue a life-long learning adventure.
-Begining and ending at Heron Hall, most of this workshop will take place outdoors at the Laguna Environmental Center and carpooling to a nearby location along the Laguna.
-Total walking distance will be 1-2 miles on mostly flat but uneven terrain.
-Snacks and hot drinks will be provided in the morning.
-Participants should bring their own lunch.
-A complete list of supplies to bring will be sent upon registration, including sketchbook and water color field palette.
-This workshp is suitable for adults, but open to families with children 10 years and above, if children are comfortable outdoors and self-motivated and focused around learning in nature.
-Rain cancels, and our backup rain date is next Sunday, November 25.
+You will also posses the tools and mindset necessary to pursue a lifelong learning adventure.
+Though it begins and ends at Heron Hall, most of this workshop will take place outdoors at the Laguna Environmental Center.
+Total walking distance will be 1-2 miles on mostly flat, but uneven terrain.

-RAIN CONTINGENCY: If we get rain, please know that rain cancels, and we will try again the following Sunday, November 25.
+RAIN CONTINGENCY: Please know that rain cancels, and we will try again the following Sunday, November 25.
 If the forecast on Saturday is calling for rain on Sunday, we will email you with our plan.
 You can also call (707) 527-9277, ext.
 110 on Saturday night to see what our plan is.

 The Sonoma County Agricultural Preservation & Open Space District protects land in Sonoma County and LandPaths connects you with that land.
 This program is made possible though a partnership between the District and non-profit partner LandPaths.
 It is sponsored by the voters of Sonoma County who funded the District's work with a quarter-cent sales tax, and is coordinated & guided by LandPaths.